The Meaning of Discounted Cash Flow (DCF), Net Present Value (NPV), and Time Value of Money Concepts

 - As the discount rate (interest rate) in the present value calculations increases, the present value decreases.

 Whether you will or will not calculate present values yourself, your ability to use and interpret NPV / DCF figures will benefit from a simple understanding of the way that interest rates and discounting periods work together in discounting.
-If you wish to skip the next section on mathematics, however, click here to skip the maths topic and go directly to "Choosing a Discount Rate."
+If you wish to skip the next section on mathematics, however, click here to go directly to "Choosing a Discount Rate."

 DCF and NPV: Mathematically speaking